sureshbathala01/Primary-Vagrant/README.md

 ##Note

-This server configuration is designed for developmental use only.
+This server configuration is designed for development use only.
 Please don't put it on a production server as some of these settings would cause serious security issues.